steveicarus/iverilog/vvp/README.txt

 Part select statements are functors with three inputs.
 They take in at port-0 a vector, and output a selected (likely smaller) part of that vector.
-The other inputs specify what those parts are, as a cannonical bit number, and a width.
+The other inputs specify what those parts are, as a canonical bit number, and a width.
 Normally, those bits are constant values.

 	<label> .part <symbol>, <base>, <wid>;